Mental Health Therapy in New York

 In Person

-Molly Tetteh is a Clinical Social Worker/therapist, providing both online and in-person sessions.
-Services include therapy for adults (18+).
-Molly has experience working with Bisexual People, Gay People, Lesbians, Nonbinary People, Queer People, and Transgender People.
-They also have experience working with Other Spiritual or Religious Affiliations clients and provide faith-sensitive care while welcoming people of all backgrounds.
-They accept Bank transfer, American Express, and Discover, and may offer sliding scale payment options to help with the cost of treatment.
+Linda Garcia-Rose is a Clinical Social Worker/therapist, providing both online and in-person sessions.
+Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
+Linda has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Lesbians, and Transgender People.
+Sessions are available in German and Spanish.
+Linda is in-network with insurance providers including Aetna, Anthem, and BlueCross BlueShield.
+They accept Bank transfer, American Express, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 Online